vsrinivas/fuchsia/fuchsia_paver.md

 Now we'll build the artifacts to transfer over the network during the paving process.
 What is transferred is dependent on the target device.
 For UEFI based systems (like Intel NUC or Acer Switch 12) our output target type is 'efi'.
-For ChromeOS-based systems (like Pixelbook) that use vboot-format images the target type is 'vboot'.
-To build our output set you can run `fx boot-paver <target_type>`, ie. `fx boot-paver efi`.
+For ChromeOS-based systems (like Pixelbook) that use vboot-format images, the target type is 'vboot'.
+To start the bootserver with the correct image set you can run `fx boot <target_type> -w 150`, ie. `fx boot efi -w 150`.

 Insert the install media into the target device that you want to pave.
 The target device's boot settings may need to be changed to boot from the USB device and this is typically device-specific.
-For the guides provided here, **only** go through the steps to set the boot device, don't continue with any instructions on creating install media.
+For the guides listed below, **only** go through the steps to set the boot device, don't continue with any instructions on creating install media.
 * [Acer Switch Alpha 12](https://fuchsia.googlesource.com/zircon/+/master/docs/targets/acer12.md)